jtishey/ping_track/readme.txt

 it must be run as root because it is a requirement of pyping for ICMP.
 You can use UDP pings without root privelages by specifying 'udp=True' after the host in the pyping.ping() call.
+If run without the pyping lib installed, it will try an os call to the ping command instead.
+This does not requre root privileges.

 H = pyping.ping(host, udp=True)